Pinaki82/Tulu-C-IDE/_helix_edition/README.md

 xcopy /e /i runtime %AppData%\helix\runtime
 ```

 Helix will look for 'theme' files in `%AppData%\helix\themes`.
 The cloned repository comes with a plethora of themes.
 The folder `runtime` contains all the themes that were also copied along with the `runtime` files.
-We will have to copy the `themes` folder to `%AppData%\helix\themes` from `%AppData%\helix\runtime\themes`.
+We will have to copy the `themes` folder to `%AppData%\helix` from `%AppData%\helix\runtime`.

 ```
 xcopy /e /i %AppData%\helix\runtime\themes %AppData%\helix\themes